 The consequences of Harold’s oathbreaking were grim indeed; William used this event to help win the pope’s approbation for his conquest of England.
 When the Duke unfurled his banner at the Battle of Hastings, he placed the Pope’s banner alongside for all to see.
 The Normans went so far as to declare that God had turned against Harold’s kingdom and shown his favor to the invaders.
 I would think that Harold still felt a sting of guilt, regardless.
 Even his brother Gyrth is said to have offered to lead the army at Hastings since he wasn’t bound by any oath, but Harold scornfully rejected the idea.

-One thing is for sure; as a consequence of this ill-fated voyage, both Harold and William knew how their future opponent conducted himself on the battlefield.
-There’s even a possibility that Harold didn’t know about William’s aspirations to the crown until he visited the ducal court.
-It is far from certain that William visited England in 1052 and was promised the crown personally by King Edward.
-If this didn’t happen in 1052 and William’s plans were not common knowledge, Harold would have returned to England a much wiser man and better prepared for the future; too bad he couldn’t change the course of his destiny.
+One thing is for sure; as a consequence of this ill-fated voyage, both Harold and William knew how their future opponent would conduct himself on the battlefield.
+Harold would have returned to England a much wiser man and better prepared for the future; too bad he couldn’t change the course of his destiny.